ycatsh/connor/README.md

 <img src="./.github/logo.png" alt="Connor">
 </h1>

-Connor is a file organizer written in [Python](https://www.python.org/).
-It makes use of the [sentence-transformers](https://sbert.net/) framework for the main organization process and the [PyQt6](https://doc.qt.io/qtforpython-6/) GUI toolkit for the graphical user interface. **It is by no means supposed to substitute for organzing files by hand.
-It is just a concept**.
-Connor features a fast and fully local file organizer that uses natural language processing to organize computer files based on their textual content.
+Connor is a fast and fully local file classifier and organizer.
+It is written in [Python](https://www.python.org/) and makes use of the [sentence-transformers](https://sbert.net/) framework for the main organization process.
 <br>

 <div align="center">